Archive-name: RGP_FAQ.RTF

 consisted of swipin' thuh dust off thuh playfield with a grodie rag.

 NOS - "New Old Stock".
-Like, ya know, this is material that was ya know, like, manufactured at
+Like, ya know, this is ya know, like, material that was manufactured at

 as circuit boards or dot-matrix displays.